 Access to written statements

-Written statements are published online shortly after receipt in Parliament.
+Since 2014, Written statements have been available online shortly after receipt in Parliament.

-A list of daily written statements is printed in the Order Paper.
+Notice of the day's written statements is given in the Order Paper.
 Where the government has indicated that it will make a written statement on a future day this is recorded in Future Business.